bcgov/api-services-portal/README.md

 ## Design

+The application is built around the KeystoneJS V5 and NextJS frameworks.

+The following customizations have been implemented

+### Authentication

+Support for an OAuth-Proxy for the Admin API was added to support authenticating with in OAuth flow

+### Authorization

+A decision matrix and authorization rules engine was implemented to centralize the rules around access to data

+### Injestor

+An ingestion framework for adding content from external sources

+### Feeders

+A set of feeders that live close to the external sources for reading and sending data to the Ingestor

+## User Journeys
 Roles:

 - **Credential Admin**: Application for authenticating with an OIDC Auth provider for the purposes of client registration.
 The Credential Issuer will generate the new credentials and provide a mechanism for the Developer to retrieve them.